 The double-disc Straight to Hell

-was released March 2006 on Bruc Records (the fledgling rock division of Curb).
+was released in March 2006 on Bruc Records (Curb's attempt to disguise their participation in the album).
 The first CD contained songs with elements of traditional country warped to fit Hank III

 's rebel attitude, while the second disc boasted only one song that featured just III